Medical Laboratory Assistant / Technician

 Recognize that the profession is both physically and mentally demanding and therefore must be able to cope well in a stressful environment

 Be prepared for extensive hand-washing.
-As a Medical Laboratory Technician you must wear gloves while performing each procedure and will also wash your hands frequently using soap.
+As a MLA/T you must wear gloves while performing each procedure and will also wash your hands frequently using soap.
 Some people with skin disorders find the wearing of latex and other types of protective gloves, and the frequency of hand washing worsens their condition.

 Those with latex allergies will encounter exposure to latex products.